faruk-guler/LusuaL/Init/sysv-services.md

 These commands aren't specific to Sys V init systems, you can use these commands to manage Upstart services as well.
 Since Linux is trying to move away from the more traditional Sys V init scripts, there are still things in place to help that transition.

-## Exercise

-Manage a couple of services and change their states, what do you observe?

-## Quiz Question

-What is the command to stop a service named peanut with Sys V?

-## Quiz Answer

-sudo service peanut stop